allcre/Chill-Guy-AI/README.md

 ## Inspiration

-Chill Guy was born from the desire to make productivity tools more relatable and engaging for students.
+Chill Guy AI was born from the desire to make productivity tools more relatable and engaging for students.
 By embodying the laid-back yet insightful persona of the "chill guy" meme, we've created an assistant that speaks the language of today's students while genuinely helping them stay focused.

 ## How It Works